Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 How Many Colors Should You Use in Magic?

-Your Magic deck can include as many colors as you want it to, but the more types of lands you juggle, the more you risk missing out on a needed color, so find a theme that works for you.
+Your Magic deck can include as many colors as you want, but the more types of lands you juggle, the more you risk missing out on a needed color, so find a theme that works for you.
 Some decks only run a single color, others tackle all five, and each style has its pros and cons.

 Remember that your deck in EDH format can only contain colors within your commander's color identity, and that the identity includes costs in the card's text.
 For instance, the above "Shalai, Voice of Plenty" only needs white mana, but counts as white/green thanks to her activated ability.
 But for now, as we await new mana symbols from Wizards of the Coast, vote for your favorite mana type and I'll see you at our next MTG countdown!